 We are a clinical-stage biotechnology company that discovers and develops Anticalin-based drugs to target validated disease pathways in unique and transformative ways.
 Our clinical pipeline includes an inhaled IL-4Rα antagonist Anticalin protein to treat uncontrolled asthma, and an immuno-oncology (IO) bispecific targeting HER2 and 4-1BB.
 Proprietary to us, Anticalin proteins are a novel class of therapeutics validated in the clinic and through partnerships with leading pharmaceutical companies.
-Our development programs include:
+Our core Anticalin technology and platform were developed in Germany and we have collaborations with major multi-national pharmaceutical companies.
+In particular, we have an alliance with AstraZeneca to treat respiratory diseases and partnerships with Servier and Seattle Genetics, both in IO.
+Our programs include:

 - PRS-060/AZD1402, our lead respiratory program partnered with AstraZeneca, a drug candidate that antagonizes IL-4Rα, thereby inhibiting IL-4 and IL-13, two cytokines known to be key mediators in the inflammatory cascade that drive the pathogenesis of asthma and other inflammatory diseases.
 We are sponsoring the phase 1 studies of PRS-060/AZD1402 with AstraZeneca, and AstraZeneca is funding the costs.
-AstraZeneca will conduct and fund the phase 2a study of the drug candidate, after which we will have separate options to co-develop and co-commercialize PRS-060/AZD1402 in the United States. - We are developing additional respiratory drug candidates beyond PRS-060/AZD1402, within and outside of the AstraZeneca alliance.
-We have initiated three discovery-stage respiratory programs in our alliance with AstraZeneca, the targets and disease areas for which are undisclosed.
-AstraZeneca may initiate one additional program within the alliance, for a total of four programs beyond PRS-060/AZD1402.
-We retain co-development and co-commercialization rights to two out of the four programs beyond PRS-060/AZ1402.
-We also continue to advance several discovery-stage respiratory programs outside of the AstraZeneca collaboration. - PRS-343, our lead IO program, is a fusion protein comprising a HER2-targeting antibody genetically linked to 4-1BB-targeting Anticalin proteins.
+AstraZeneca will conduct and fund the phase 2a study of the drug candidate, after which we will have separate options to co-develop and co-commercialize PRS-060/AZD1402 in the United States. - Additional respiratory drug candidates beyond PRS-060/AZD1402, both within and outside of the AstraZeneca alliance.
+In addition to PRS-060/AZD1402, the alliance includes four respiratory programs, the targets and disease areas of which are undisclosed.
+We retain co-development and co-commercialization rights to two out of the four programs beyond PRS-060/AZD1402.
+Our portfolio also includes several respiratory programs outside of the AstraZeneca collaboration. - PRS-343, our lead IO program, is a fusion protein comprising a HER2-targeting antibody genetically linked to 4-1BB-targeting Anticalin proteins.
 PRS-343 is designed to drive tumor-localized T-cell activation through tumor-targeted drug clustering mediated by HER2 expressed on tumor cells.
-This program was the first bispecific T-cell co-stimulatory agonist to enter clinical development. - We are also developing additional IO drug candidates that are multispecific Anticalin-based fusion proteins designed to engage immunomodulatory targets, comprising a variety of multifunctional biotherapeutics, including PRS-344, a bispecific antibody-Anticalin fusion protein comprising an PD-L1-targeting antibody genetically fused to Anticalin proteins specific for 4-1BB.
+This program was the first bispecific Tcell co-stimulatory agonist to enter clinical development. - Additional IO drug candidates beyond PRS-343 that are multispecific Anticalin-based fusion proteins designed to engage immunomodulatory targets, comprising a variety of multifunctional biotherapeutics, including PRS-344, a bispecific antibody-Anticalin fusion protein comprising an PD-L1-targeting antibody genetically fused to Anticalin proteins specific for 4-1BB.
 PRS-344 is being developed as part of our IO collaboration with Servier.
+Other IO drug candidates are being developed as part of our collaboration with Servier and Seattle Genetics.